thunderbird/developer-docs/add-ons/mailextensions/experiments.md

 ## Building the Structure

 Once you have a draft for your API, you can start to build the Experiment.
-Experiments consist of three parts, [which are registered through `manifest.json`](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/basics.html#webextensions-experiments):
+Experiments consist of three parts, which are registered through [manifest.json](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/basics.html#webextensions-experiments):

 1. A [_schema_](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/schema.html) describes the API that can be accessed by the WebExtension part of the add-on.
 2. A _parent_ implementation implements the API in Thunderbird's main process.
 All features that were available to a bootstrapped legacy extension can be used here.